gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipServiceDocumentLog.md

 PS C:\>Get-AipServiceDocumentLog -UserEmail "test@contoso.com"
 ```

-This command gets protection information about the tracked documents for a user who has the email address of "test@contoso.com" and that user is the Information Protection service issuer or Information Protection service owner for the document, or the document was configured to grant access to that user.
+This command gets protection information about the tracked documents for a user who has the email address of "test@contoso.com" and that user is the Rights Management issuer or Rights Management owner for the document, or the document was configured to grant access to that user.

 ### Example 2: Get protection information about tracked documents for a user, for a specific time period
 ```